GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-hadoop/README.md

 Similarly, if zone is specified by --zone parameter in `start` subcommand, the same zone must be specified for `mapreduce` and `shutdown` subcommands, so that the MapReduce task and shutdown are performed correctly.

+#### Cleaning up the environment

+After the cluster is shut down, and if the Hadoop cluster environment is not necessary any more, the following commands clean up the environment set up by `setup` command.

+    gcutil deletefirewall -f hdfs-datanode hdfs-namenode  \
+        hadoop-mr-jobtracker hadoop-mr-tasktracker
+    gsutil rm -f -r gs://<bucket name>/mapreduce/

+The same environment can be again set up by `setup` command, allowing the subsequent deployments of the Hadoop clusters.

 ### Log in to Hadoop master instance